Solvency II Association | Online Training and Certification

 C. The Certificate, with a scannable QR code for verification.

-D. One web page of the Solvency II Association dedicated to you (https://www.solvency-ii-association.com/Your_Name.htm).
+D. One of the web pages of the Solvency II Association dedicated to you (solvency-ii-association.com/Your_Name.htm).

 When third parties scan the QR code on your certificate, they will visit the web page of the Solvency II Association that is dedicated to you.
 They will be able to verify that you are a certified professional, and your certificates are valid and legitimate.